Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 where $\mathbf{n}$ is the direction of the observer.
 Note that the neutrino energy flux is the total flux for neutrinos and antineutrinos of all flavors here.
 The time integral in Equation~(\ref{eq:gw_nu}) implies a \emph{memory effect}: Anisotropic neutrino emission produces a strain component that does not return to zero after the event.
 In terms of the neutrino luminosity $L$ and the total radiated energy $E_\nu$ in all directions, we thus have

 with appropriate dimensionless factors $\alpha_\nu$ and $\bar\alpha_\nu$ to characterize the instantaneous and time-averaged neutrino emission anisotropy.
+Here $\alpha_\nu$ only measures those large-scale emission anisotropies that contribute to GW emission in the far field.
 Note that $\bar{\alpha}_\nu$ is obviously not a simple (weighted) time average of $\alpha_\nu$ since the directional dependence of the neutrino emission anisotropy varies over time.
 It characterizes both the overall degree of emission anisotropy as well as the temporal stability of the directional dependence.

 In all of these expressions, the superscript $\mathrm{TT}$ denotes the symmetric transverse-traceless component, which is obtained using the transverse projection tensor $P_{ik} =\delta_{ik}-n_i n_k$.
 For any rank-2 tensor $X_{ij}$,